How to Build an Automated Invoice Processing System Using LeapOCR

 },

-}You can pass this schema directly when you process an invoice file:
+Pass this schema when processing an invoice file:

 from pathlib import Path